zwierski/croquemADAme-datastory/index.md

 The importance of using tags makes a lot of sense with regards to YouTube's search engine: although they are barely visible to viewers, tags help categorise the video and will make it more likely to appear in the search results of a related query.

-TODO: we should add something about the "time constraints" here i think the boxplot of the duration of the video is best because this should be a first set of tips that ADA can see the effect of right away (the frequency needs a bit more time to work)
+Let's now take a look at the average duration of the videos.
+We found that successfull channels have videos slightly shorter than other channels.

+As you can see unsuccessfull channels have videos that on average are three minutes longer.
+From the buzzing channels we can conclude that a duration between four to eight minutes is the one that works best!

+TODO: add boxplot for the mean duration, i couldnt render the "pretty" ones, only the regulars

 # The story of Ada - Chapter 2: The importance of the title